Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 In autohotkey_set_timer.ahk i wanted to make a simple autoclicker.

 ```
+Plan:
-Target CPS: 100
+- Target CPS: 100
-Contraints: no high-resolution timers or dll calls
+- Contraints: no high-resolution timers or dll calls
 ```
 to test ahk speeds and to simpler.